-The Community Development Block Grant Program provides funding for low income housing.
-HUD administers this program to local governments who distribute the funds to organizations who in turn provide affordable housing to low-income households.
-Housing for seniors, people with disabilities and families are included in typical affordable housing projects, the rents should be kept affordable by the housing developer for low income households as a condition of the grant.
+The Community Development Block Grant Program provides funding for low-income housing.
+HUD administers this program to local governments who distribute the funds to organizations that in turn provide affordable housing to low-income households.
+Housing for seniors, people with disabilities, and families are included in typical affordable housing projects, the rents should be kept affordable by the housing developer for low-income households as a condition of the grant.

 The HUD sponsors the Main Street grants program.
 Under this program, communities with historical downtown districts, aka Main Street, can apply for funds to remodel commercial offices and buildings into affordable rentals.
 A condition of receiving this grant program is that the owners must retain the historical and traditional character of the structures.

-The max grant is $5 million and public housing authorities can apply for it.
-Like most government grants for investment properties, capital funding for these authorities in order to construct, purchase or rehabilitate facilities for early childhood education, adult education or job training programs is based on need.
+The CFCF program funding is $5 million and public housing authorities can apply for it.
+Like most government grants for investment properties, capital funding is for these authorities to construct, purchase or rehabilitate facilities for early childhood education, adult education, or job training programs based on need.

-This section 542 grant is available for eligible mortgagors, including investors, builders, developers and private nonprofit corporations and public entities.
-This helps in credit enhancement of multifamily housing projects whose loans are unwritten and disposed by housing authorities.
+This section 542 grant is available for eligible mortgagors, including investors, builders, developers, and private nonprofit corporations and public entities.
+This helps in the credit enhancement of multifamily housing projects whose loans are unwritten and disposed of by housing authorities.